pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Command group to view QualifierDeclarations.

-      Includes the capability to get and enumerate CIM qualifier declarations defined in the WBEM Server.
+      Includes the capability to get and enumerate CIM qualifier declarations defined in the WBEM server.

       pywbemcli does not provide the capability to create or delete CIM QualifierDeclarations